Will-Dolan/ITP450-DataScience-Fall2024/week4/README.md

 # ITP 450 Week4 Convolutional Neural Networks

 ### About
 The material in this repo covers how to run deep learning applications in HPC system.
+You can watch CNN tutorial in this link: https://www.youtube.com/watch?v=bNb2fEVKeEo

 # Single-GPU Training